jz393/jz393.github.io/writing/sailing-across-pacific.md

 Therefore, I ultimately chose to stay with my ship, preparing for the worst.
 I do nothing but hopelessly watch as it yields to the relentless force of nature.
 Day after day, we drift amid the tempest, my despair deepening with each passing minute.
 I close my eyes and lie flat on the plywood, submitting to fate.

 Between the flashes of lightning, I open my eyes and spot a faint shadow illuminated in the background—a small island in the Pacific.
+I don't know if I can make it, but I attempt a last-ditch effort.
 With my sails ruined, I lean over and pitifully use my arms as oars.
-I don't know if I can make it, but it's still worth a try.
 Flailing them with all my remaining strength, I reach the sandy shore, exhausted and battered.

 I lie down on a makeshift bed, consisting of an arrangement of knocked-over palm leaves under a lush cover of trees.
 Sleep doesn’t come easily, as I still vividly hear and feel the crashing waves, akin to how sailors oddly get seasick *after* they arrive on land.
 After what seemed like days, I managed to doze off.
 A warm glow of sunlight seeps through the canopy as I awaken.